1993 PBA All-Filipino Cup finals

-The 1993 PBA All-Filipino Cup Finals was the best-of-7 championship series of the 1993 PBA All-Filipino Cup, and the conclusion of the conference playoffs.
+The 1993 PBA All-Filipino Cup finals was the best-of-7 championship series of the 1993 Philippine Basketball Association All-Filipino Cup, and the conclusion of the conference playoffs.
 The San Miguel Beermen and Coney Island Ice Cream Stars played for the 54th championship contested by the league.

 Coney Island Ice Cream Stars wins their third PBA title in a 4–2 series victory over the San Miguel Beermen.